fedor-rusak/simpleNodeProject/README.md

 Now we need three of them:

- * HTML/CSS - basis for UI.
+ * HTML/CSS - basis for GUI.
  * Javascript - language for development.
  * NodeJS - server framework.